Pasta Tetrazzini: 7 Irresistible Reasons This Comforting Dish Deserves a Place at Your Table

 6.4 Seafood

 Shrimp or crab give an elegant spin.
-Add a splash of white wine and lemon zest to brighten the sauce.
+Add a splash of white wine and a squeeze of lemon zest to brighten the sauce.

 Want more recipe ideas?
 Browse community-tested versions at AllRecipes or inspiration at Food Network.